 This is why we require that local champions raise at least three years of seed funding before opening a chapter.
 Here are the key components needed to be in place:

---Three years of seed funding (typically $1.5-2 million in an urban community)
+--Three years of seed funding ($1 million for rural community, $2 million for a urban community)

 --A local champion (or group of champions) dedicated to fundraising and launching in the new market